kiba/Writings/for_science/chp21_new_cylons.md

 "We're ready to proceed to step six out of three hundred twenty four," the Cylon said.

 Then the human-cylon team walked on in lock-step.

+***

+It was in the control center where all personnels of the project gathered.

+"Are we all ready to go?
+No objections?
+Last chance to raise your concerns," Doctor Yure Shinatose said.
+She was currently trans-dimensional leading expert on genetic engineering and the medical sciences.

+A silence engulfed the seventy-so members of the Cylon Research Project.
+There was nothing that anybody could think of that would posed a problem.

+"OK, we'll start the manufacturing.
+Each step of the way will be checked for signs of defects, especially in the neural structures."
+There was a reason why Shinatose was assigned to this project as the leader.
+The fact was that the computation engines were deliberately modeled after humans, even after certain modules were stripped away, such as the sex drives.
+A Cylon computation engine just didn't work the way that classical computers do.

+A technician turned on the switch, bringing the factory machinery humming to life.
+Everyone stared at their monitors looking at numerical measurements and graph of all sort.

+***
+**September 21, 2015**

+Delta was looking its best today.